hoangtnk/rate_limit/README.md

-# rate_limit
+# Description
-Rate limit traffic from certain IPs based on its domain name
+This script is used to rate limit traffic from certain IPs based on its domain name.
+It's using Linux HTB for traffic control.